-Despite this difference, SPA evaluators almost invariably gravitate toward the monitoring function, in part because they are one of the few groups within the SPA who remain in continuing communication with the myriad of SPAfunded projects.
+Despite this difference, SPA evaluators almost invariably gravitate toward the monitoring function, in part because they are one of the few groups within the SPA who remain in continuing communication with the myriad of SPA-funded projects.
 Before SPA directors are likely to ask: "Does it make any difference?" they want to know, "How many projects are we funding?"
 "How large are they?"
 "Where are they?"
-"Are there any problem with them?"
+Are there any problem with them?"
 It is supplying answers to these latter types of questions that tends to eat up the time of the evaluation staffs.

-8 Our review of the literature on innovation was a distressing experience.
-The best work in the area seemed to be limited to discussions of the adoption rates of unambiguous technologies, for example, more productive strains of grain or improved vaccines, Although this innovation-adoption approach has been applied to state adoptions of new types of legislation, we are not impressed.
+S Our review of the literature on innovation was a distressing experience.
+The best work in the area seemed to be limited to discussions of the adoption rates of unambiguous technologies, for example, more productive strains of grain or improved vaccines.
+Although this innovation-adoption approach has been applied to state adoptions of new types of legislation, we are not impressed.
 Innovation implies a high consensus on values, and while there may be a high consensus among those directly affected on the relative merits of a new type of corn-although even here we are prepared to acknowledge the problematic nature of the assertion-it is difficult to see the same consensus in such government provision as compulsory education, child labor laws, and income taxation.
 It is difficult to see what understanding results in an examination of adoption rates of those government programs which rely on an epidemiological model.
 Thus whose understanding of "innovation" which prevails becomes the central problem for study.
 Because of the lack of advanced technologies in criminal justice and because of the widely varying perspectives held and types of functions pursued by criminal justice agencies, the positing of a single notion of innovation-as a goal to be pursued and as a benchmark against which state activities can be judged-would be meaningless.
 The meaning of the concept itself must be the primary focus of attention.
-8 Our review of the literature on innovation was a distressing experience.
-The best work focus of attention.